Summer Reading Programs in the Denver Area

 Boulder Public Library: Summer of Discovery

-Fetch some fun during your summer of reading with exciting activities, prizes, and giveaways.
-We’ve suggested 900 minutes of reading as a worthy goal, but if this challenge isn’t right for you or your family, feel free to create your own challenge.
+Saddle up for a summer of exciting activities, challenges, prizes, and giveaways, June 6 – July 31.
+We’ve suggested 1,000 minutes of reading as a worthy goal, but if this challenge isn’t right for you or your family, feel free to create your own.
 You can increase or decrease the number of minutes or set a goal for the number of books or pages you want to read.
-Register now.

 Longmont Public Library: Summer Reading Bingo